What to Do When You've Lost That Lovin' Feeling - The Science Behind Regaining Your Lost Libido

 Damiana’s traditional use as an aphrodisiac has early scientific evidence supporting the claim with detected action on progesterone and oestrogen receptors as well as in inducing testosterone (1).

-Damiana has not only been detect to work with men.
+Damiana has not only been detected to work with men.
 A placebo-controlled trial found after 4 weeks of use 77% of the women in the treatment group reported an increase in sexual satisfaction compared with 37.2% of the placebo group.
-These promising results were not only from the action of Damiana as the trial used a combination with Ginkgo and L-arginine (1).
+These promising results were not only from the action of Damiana as the trial used a combination with Ginkgo and L-arginine.
+This herb should not be used by pregnant or lactating women (1).

 Withania’s one double-blind, clinical trial found a 3 gram dose taken for 1 year improved the sexual performance of 71.4% of healthy aging males.
 Don’t use Withania to excess though because another study found in high doses it reduced sexual performance.
 This herb should not be used by pregnant women (1).